 Prerequisite: Successful completion of Child Development 1/Human Growth.
 Successful completion of 1st semester Child Development 2/Early Childhood Education to enter 2nd semester.

-Grade Levels: 10, 11, 12 Credit: 1 unit - two semesters Early Childhood Education prepares students to enter the world of work or postsecondary opportunities in the field of early care and education.
+Early Childhood Education prepares students to enter the world of work or post-secondary opportunities in the field of early care and education.
 Students will have the opportunity to participate in lab practical experiences working with children in a child care/school setting.
 Students enrolled in this course will also have the opportunity to earn certification that meets Illinois Department of Children and Family Services required licensing standards in the field of early care and education.